-5) How should an institution that has not yet begun discussions with its local LEA(s), or is still experiencing resistance from its local LEA(s) report this status to the DHE?
+4) How should an institution that is still experiencing resistance from its local LEA(s) report this status to the DHE?

 Pursuant to 610 CMR 14.04(2), if an institution has not entered into an MOU, the terms of which are in compliance with 610 CMR 14.03, with each LEA with jurisdiction on or around each of the institution's campuses, the institution will still need to certify that entry into such an MOU or MOUs at this time is not feasible; and to indicate any applicable reasons.
 The CSVP annual report is designed to accommodate this scenario by providing institutions ample space to provide additional information regarding its efforts to enter into the required MOU or MOUs.
 For example, one potential reason provided that an institution could select is that an MOU could not be negotiated or finalized despite good faith efforts of both the LEA(s) and the institution.
 There is also an "other" field where the institution could provide more specific details, in addition to the "Status Update" field where institutions will provide a Status Update on compliance with 610 CMR 14.00.